InterPro - Teaching & Learning - Tools & Technology - Zoom Polls and Quizzes

 Use the Zoom web portal to navigate to Settings.
 Under the Meeting tab, scroll down to or click on In Meeting (Basic) to jump to the In Meeting (Basic) settings.

 Within the In Meeting (Basic) settings section, scroll down and locate Meeting Polls/Quizzes.
 Toggle the switch to "on."
+Secondary meeting polls/quizzes options are listed and described below.

 1️⃣ Check this box to allow the host to create advanced polls and quizzes.
-If this box is not checked the meeting host will be able to create standard polls (not quizzes) with single choice or multiple choice questions only.
+If this box is not checked the meeting host will be able to create standard polls (not quizzes) with single-choice or multiple-choice questions only.
 Advanced polls and quizzes offer more question types and the option to set correct answers for the quizzes you create.

 2️⃣ Check this box if you would like the option to upload an image into poll or quiz questions.
 Uploaded images must be either a JPEG or PNG with a maximum size of 2 MB.